c33howard/signalk-to-batch-format/README.md

-# SignalK to CSV
+# SignalK to Batch Format

-SignalK plugin to produce periodic (compressed) CSVs.
+SignalK plugin to produce periodic (compressed) batched json files.

-# Why CSV?
+# Why Batched Files on Disk?

 I want all my data in Amazon Timestream (ie in the cloud) for dashboarding and later playback.
 My boat's connectivity to the cloud comes from an LTE modem